Grievance letter: Appeal after fraud whistleblowing

 Whilst [Claimant 1] has waited for the explanation to be provided, the Grievance Outcome was sent.
 This reveals that there have been some discussions about the budgeting for the next financial year.

-The Grievance Outcome claims that the next financial year target of 12,000 continues to be a combined target of New Business and renewals.
+The Grievance Outcome claims that the next financial year target of 12,000 connections continues to be a combined target of New Business and renewals.
 This is false as the connection target is 12,000 connections for new business only.
 This represents a clearly unrealistic jump from the previous year’s budget build and targets.

-In the course of a meeting on [Date], [Name] once again reiterated that the target was 12,000 new connections and that the renewals and upgrades would be a target for AHC and not form part of their target.
+In the course of a meeting on [date], [Name] once again reiterated that the target was 12,000 new connections and that the renewals and upgrades would be a target for AHC and not form part of their target.
 During the meeting, past performance was once again highlighted as forming part of the reasoning behind 12,000 connections with [an earlier financial year] made an example.
 This again highlights the point that the budget could not be measured against a previous year, which contained a high percentage of fraudulent activity in its connection number.

 Allegation 6